David Clifford: Personal life

-Clifford and his girlfriend Shauna O'Connor have one son,Óigí, born in September 2021.
+Clifford and his girlfriend Shauna O'Connor have one son named Óigí, born in September 2021.
 His brother Paudie Clifford is also a member of the Kerry team and a fellow All-Ireland winner.

 He studied in Institute of Technology, Tralee and graduated with a degree in health and leisure.
 In August 2022, he graduated with a Masters in PE teaching at the University of Limerick.

-He has worked alongside Shane Enright for the Bank of Ireland, where he was hired for the summer in 2018.

 Clifford is a teacher in his alma mater St Brendan's College, Killarney.